Brunei: Economy

 BIMP-EAGA meeting in the office of Brunei Prime Minister on 25 April 2013.
 From left: Brunei Sultan Hassanal Bolkiah, Indonesian President Susilo Bambang Yudhoyono, Malaysian Representative and Filipino President Benigno Aquino III.
 Brunei is part of the BIMP-EAGA, a subregional economic co-operation initiative in Southeast Asia.

 Brunei has the second-highest Human Development Index among the Southeast Asian nations, after Singapore.
 Crude oil and natural gas production account for about 90% of its GDP.
 About 167000 oilbbl of oil are produced every day, making Brunei the fourth-largest producer of oil in Southeast Asia.
 It also produces approximately 25.3 e6m3 of liquified natural gas per day, making Brunei the ninth-largest gas exporter in the world.
 Forbes also ranks Brunei as the fifth-richest nation out of 182, based on its petroleum and natural gas fields.
+Brunei is member of the OPEC+ cartel.
 Brunei was ranked 88th in the Global Innovation Index in 2025.

 Substantial income from overseas investment supplements income from domestic production.
 Most of these investments are made by the Brunei Investment Agency, an arm of the Ministry of Finance.
 The government provides for all medical services, and subsidises rice and housing.

 The national air carrier, Royal Brunei Airlines, is trying to develop Brunei as a hub for international travel between Europe, Australia and New Zealand.
 Central to this strategy is the position that the airline maintains at London Heathrow Airport.
 It holds a daily slot at the highly capacity-controlled airport, which it serves from Bandar Seri Begawan via Dubai.
 The airline also has services to other major Asian destinations including Hong Kong, Bangkok, Singapore and Manila.